Massey High School: Individual Success (national honours)

-The school has produced 4 All Blacks: Kurt Sherlock, Anthony Tuitavake, Ron Cribb and Troy Flavell, along with three New Zealand national rugby league team: Kurt Sherlock, Dean Lonergan and Shontayne Hape.
+The school has produced 5 All Blacks: Kurt Sherlock, Anthony Tuitavake, Ron Cribb, Troy Flavell and Mark Tele'a along with three New Zealand national rugby league team: Kurt Sherlock, Dean Lonergan and Shontayne Hape.
 In 2007 past students Nafi Tuitavake, Solomon King and staff member Chad Tuora played for the NZ Sevens World Series winning team while Chris Smylie represented NZ Maori.
 In 2009 Ken Pisi, Nafi Tuitavake and Nalu Tuigamala made the New Zealand Under 20 team.
 Massey had its first Olympian when Peter Nicholas competed in the 470-class yachting event at the Sydney Olympics.
 In 2007 Marina Duvnjak was selected in the New Zealand Women's cycling team.
 Paula Griffin was selected to the Silver Ferns and was named captain of the New Zealand Under 21 World Championship team in 2009.
 While in 2008 Danielle Barry was selected to play for the New Zealand Badminton team.
 Lance Beddoes represented New Zealand in squash at the Glasgow Commonwealth Games.